Last month, Singapore’s three major banks announced their financial results for the year ended 31 December 2020.

 Return on assets and return on equity: These tell us how effective a bank’s management is in maximising the profits earned from shareholders’ capital.

-Among the three banks, OCBC had the best return on assets, and DBS had the highest return on equity (ROE) for 2019.
+Among the three banks, OCBC had the best return on assets, and DBS had the highest return on equity for 2020.

 Balance Sheet Ratios

-Next up is a comparison of the banks’ balance sheet ratios.
-They give us clues on how strong the banks’ balance sheets are (the “best” metrics are in bold):
+Here is a table showing the key ratios that can give us clues on how strong the banks’ balance sheets are (the “best” metrics are in bold):

 |Bank||Loan-to-Deposit Ratio||Non-Performing Loans Ratio||Leverage Ratio||Average All-Currency Liquidity Coverage Ratio|

 Loan-to-deposit ratio: This ratio measures a bank’s liquidity.
 The sweet spot for this ratio is usually between 80% and 90%.
 Banks with a loan-to-deposit ratio below that range may not be maximising the capital they have.

 On the other hand, if a bank’s loan-to-deposit ratio is above that range, it might run into liquidity problems when there is a high withdrawal rate on deposits, especially during an economic downturn.